Angolans vote peacefully despite anger over inequality

-LUANDA Angolans voted on Friday in a one-sided election expected to prolong President Jose Eduardo dos Santos' nearly 33 years in power, but many citizens said they wanted to see a more equal share-out of wealth in Africa's second largest oil producer.
+LUANDA Angolans voted on Friday in a one-sided election expected to prolong President Jose Eduardo dos Santos' nearly 33 years in power, but many citizens said they wanted to see a more equal share-out of wealth in Africa's No. 2 oil producer.

-No serious incidents were reported and national elections commission chief Andre da Silva Neto said in a statement after voting ended Angolans had given an "example of civility".

-"We think that from tomorrow onwards we'll be in a position to start announcing provisional election results," he said.

-It is only the third national election since Angola won independence from Portugal in 1975, and the second since the end in 2002 of a 27-year civil war whose scars can still be seen in damaged buildings and the mutilated limbs of landmine victims.
+It is only the third national election since Angola won independence from Portugal in 1975, and the second since the end a decade ago of a 27-year civil war whose scars can still be seen in damaged buildings and the mutilated limbs of landmine victims.

 "To destroy is easy, but to construct is more difficult," said Graca, a Luanda grandmother, who gave only her first name as she went to vote carrying her baby granddaughter in one arm and her voter's card in the other.